jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 # Digital Therapeutics in Mental Healthcare: Promise, Progress, and Pitfalls

+## The Current Mental Healthcare System
+* Mental health treatments and services havent evolved
+* Mental health outcomes are modest at best
+* Access is limited
+* Cost is high
+* Large disparities in access and outcomes by race, ethnicity, and class.

 We have a mental healthcare crisis in the U.S and our mental healthcare system is deeply flawed.
 Our need for mental health services is alarmingly high and the practical capacity of our healthcare system to meet this need is woefully inadequate.

 In 2019, the National Survey on Drug Use and Health estimated that 52 million adults ages 18 years or older suffered from some form of mental illness.
 This represents almost 21% of the U.S. adult population[^fn_nsduh].